Judith A. Bense

 Judith Ann Bense is an American academic, Florida historical archaeologist, and a former president of the University of West Florida.
-She is also the chairwoman of the Florida Historical Commission at the University of West Florida, she served as a faculty member and department chair in the anthropology program, which she started at the school.
+She is also the chairwoman of the Florida Historical Commission at the University of West Florida.
+She served as a faculty member and department chair in the anthropology program, which she started at the school.
 In 2008, she started her 7-year term as president of the university.
-Prior to this, she was the executive director of anthropology and archaeology at UWF.
+Before this, she was the executive director of anthropology and archaeology at UWF.
 During her career, she was fundamental in drafting the legislation to create the Florida Public Archaeology Network (FPAN).

 Early life

 Bense was born in New Jersey, but grew up in Panama City, Florida, where she lived on her family's dairy farm with both parents and two brothers.
 By the time she was eight, she knew she wanted to be an archaeologist, a decision heavily influenced by family trips to historical state parks.
 She attended Panama City's Bay High School and graduated in 1963.